Akam (wrestler): WWE (2014–2020)

 On the April 9 episode of Raw, The Authors of Pain, along with Ellering, made their main roster debut, defeating Heath Slater and Rhyno.
 After the match, Akam and Rezar ended their partnership with Ellering by pushing him away and leaving him ringside as they returned backstage.
 On the September 3 episode of Raw, The Authors of Pain, now under the shortened name of "AOP", were accompanied to the ring by the 205 Live General Manager, Drake Maverick, who announced himself as their new manager.

 On the November 5 episode of Raw, The Authors of Pain defeated Seth Rollins in a handicap match to win the Raw Tag Team Championship for the first time.
 They went on to defeat SmackDown's Tag Team Champions Cesaro and Sheamus in an interbrand Champion vs Champion match at Survivor Series.
 They lost the titles to Bobby Roode and Chad Gable on the December 10 episode of Raw.
 In January 2019 Akam suffered an undisclosed leg injury that reportedly would keep him out for "at least a few months".
 He would be cleared to return to action in May, however the team has yet to return to action.
 He and Rezar returned to action at Super ShowDown on June 7, 2019.

 In September 2019, AOP began appearing in vignettes, warning of their return.
 During the 2019 WWE Draft in October, AOP went undrafted, becoming free agents and able to choose which brand to sign with.
 Three days after the draft's conclusion, AOP signed with Raw, remaining on the brand.
-Then, they started allying with Seth Rollins after they helped beat down Kevin Owens on the Raw after Survivor Series (2019).
+Then, they started allying with Seth Rollins after they helped beat down Kevin Owens on the Raw after Survivor Series.
 In March 2020, it was reported that Rezar suffered a bicep injury, therefore putting the team on hiatus.
 Akam was last seen in WWE on the April 1 taping of Main Event, where he escorted Murphy to the ring for a match.
 On September 4, 2020, AOP were released from their WWE contracts.

-Independent circuit (2022–present)
+Independent circuit (2020–2022)

-In May 2022, Sunny Dhinsa and Gzim Selmani, now known as Legion of Pain, have announced the launch of their professional wrestling promotion, Wrestling Entertainment Series (WES).
+In May 2022, Sunny Dhinsa and Gzim Selmani, now known as Legion of Pain, announced the launch of their professional wrestling promotion, Wrestling Entertainment Series (WES).